Sardorbek1605/model-log/README.md

 ```
 ## Usage

-You should crete model log service, and it extends ModelLogService.
-It contains toArray() method.
+You should add UpdateLoggable trait for necessary model

 ```php
 namespace App\Services\ModelLog;